 Many golfers will grab two clubs to warm-up.
 STOP!
 There is a better way to warm-up.
 A Titleist Performance Institute Professional can create an individualized warm-up for you.
 But general speaking, you would want to have some dynamic movements where you go in and out of a certain movement for 8-12 repetitions and even perhaps some type of resistance.

-You can schedule a free consult to learn more about an individualized warm up at this link: Florida Physio Golf Physical
+You can schedule consult to learn more about an individualized warm up at this link: Florida Physio Golf Physical

 Southard, D. and Groomer, L. (2003).
 Warm-up with baseball bats of varying moments of inertial: Effect on bat velocity and swing pattern.
 Research Quarterly for Exercise and Sport.
 Vol. 74.
 No. 3. pp. 270-276.